Alcohol, entertainment and late night refreshment licence

 Applying online: Please use the links on the right hand side

-Licence holder redress: Please contact your local authority in the first instance.
-If an application is made by the chief police officer, as detailed below, and interim steps are taken by the licensing authority you may make representations.
+Licence holder redress: Please contact the local authority in the first instance.
+If an application for an expedited review is made by the chief police officer, and interim steps are taken by the licensing authority, you may make representations.
 A hearing must be held within 48 hours of your representations.
 A licence holder may appeal against any conditions attached to a licence, a decision to reject a variation application, a decision to reject a transfer application or a decision to exclude an activity or person as premises supervisor.
 Appeals are made to a Magistrates' court within 21 days of notice of the decision.

-Consumer complaint: An interested party or responsible authority may apply to the licensing authority to review the premises licence.
+Consumer complaint: An any person or responsible authority may apply to the licensing authority to review the premises licence.
 A hearing will be held by the licensing authority.
+The Licensing Authority may either, take no action, append additional conditions to a licence, remove licensable activities from the licence, remove the Designated Premises Supervisor or suspend or revoke the licence.
 Appeals are made to a Magistrates' court within 21 days of notice of the decision.

-A chief police officer can give a notice to the licensing authority if they believe that the transfer of a licence to another, under a variation application could undermine crime prevention objectives.
+A chief police officer can give a notice to the licensing authority if they believe that the transfer of a licence to another person or company could undermine crime prevention objectives.
 Such a notice must be given within 14 days of receiving notification of the application.

-An interested party or responsible body may make representations in relation to a licence application or request the licensing body to review a licence.
+A Responsible Authority or any other person may make representations in relation to a licence application or request the Licensing Authority to review a licence.

-An interested party or responsible authority may apply to the licensing authority to review the premises licence.
+A Responsible Authority or any other person may apply to the licensing authority to review the premises licence.
 A hearing will be held by the licensing authority.

-An interested party or relevant authority who made relevant representations may appeal against the granting of a licence or against any condition, variation, licensable activity or premises supervisor decisions.
+A Responsible Authority or any other person who made relevant representations may appeal against the granting of a licence or against any condition, variation, licensable activity or premises supervisor decisions.

 Appeals are made to a Magistrates' court within 21 days of notice of the decision.